ANA MARIA PACHECO

 2012 Awarded the Comenda do Anhanguera by the State of Goiás, Brazil

 2015 Awarded the Mário Pedrosa Award for contemporary artist by the Brazilian Association of Art Critics (Associação Brasileira de Críticos de Arte (ABCA).

-Pacheco’s work has been widely exhibited and she has had notable exhibitions in many cities including London, Edinburgh, Belfast, Kyiv, Oslo, Dakar, New York, Boston, Miami and São Paulo.
+Pacheco’s work has been widely exhibited and she has had notable exhibitions in many cities including London, Oxford, Birmingham, Manchester, Edinburgh, Galway, Kilkenny, Belfast, Kyiv, Oslo, Trondheim, Dakar, New York, Miami and São Paulo.
 Her work is in a number of private and public collections.